CollegeAIM is distinctive because of the number and expertise of its contributors and the breadth of research covered by its analysis.

 For more information on the methodology, see the Frequently Asked Questions.

 What it is, what it’s not.

-CollegeAIM is grounded in a matrix-based tool that evaluates dozens of environmental- and individual-level interventions, allowing you to compare and contrast strategies across a number of criteria.
+CollegeAIM is grounded in a matrix that evaluates dozens of individual- and environmental-level interventions, allowing you to compare and contrast strategies across a number of criteria.
 Additional detailed information on each intervention is presented in summary tables, providing in-depth descriptions to help you choose wisely among many available options.

 An evolving information base.

 As with any effort that relies on current research, CollegeAIM is a work in progress and will evolve as new research findings emerge.
-NIAAA will conduct updates about every two years, with input from the research community.
+NIAAA will continue to conduct updates regularly with input from the research community.